tunjan/tunjan.github.io/src/mental.md

   - **Description** : practice mindfulness while doing everyday tasks.
 Such as cleaning, cooking or walking.

-  - **Examples** : (1) Walking without obssesing with things in your head.
+  - **Examples** : (1) Walking without obsessing with things in your head.
 (2) When talking with others just focus on listening without judging or worrying of what you have to say.
 (3) See something without planning a million other things in your head.
 (4) Open your senses to the meal you are cooking , recognize the work that went to the food.

 ### Meditate